 Rawlings published this "newspaper poetry" in the Rochester Times-Union during the 1920's.
 The collection is edited by Rodger L. Tarr.

-The lost first novel by Rawlings was never published in her lifetime, in fact it was unknown even to her editor, Max Perkins.
-This is an autobiographical novel focuses primarily upon the relationship between MKR and her mother.
+The lost first novel by Rawlings was never published in her lifetime, in fact, it was unknown even to her editor, Max Perkins.
+This is an autobiographical novel that focuses primarily upon the relationship between Rawlings and her mother.

 This collection of juvenilia, college writing, newspaper pieces, and stories of life in Florida is an intimate glimpse of Rawlings mastering her craft.

 Edited by Rodger L. Tarr and Brent E. Kinser.